LegendsOfSky/PearlCalculatorCore/README.md

 >PearlCalculatorCore is for debug and calculate with cmd. you can just ignore that.
 >PearlCalculatorWFA is a GUI for user to enter all the information and view on the result.
->PearlCalculatorCP is a corss platform GUI for user to enter all the information and view on the result, base on [AvaloniaUI](https://github.com/AvaloniaUI/Avalonia)
+>PearlCalculatorCP is a cross platform GUI for user to enter all the information and view on the result, base on [AvaloniaUI](https://github.com/AvaloniaUI/Avalonia)
 >RelayCalculatorWFA is a Gui for user to enter all the information and runs "Relay" part of the "PearlCalculationLib".

 # How to use: